cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 }
 ```

-So now we have a homepage, that let's prompt the user to authorize to fetch an authorization token to call more
+So now we have a homepage that prompts the user to authorize, resulting in an authorization token to call more
-resource server API's, as well as it makes a call to publicly exposed GraphQL api resource endpoint.
+resource server APIs, as well as making a call to a publicly exposed GraphQL API resource endpoint.

-#### Getting authorization token from Cloudentity
+#### Getting an authorization token from Cloudentity

 We will use the [Cloudentity OAuth JS SDK](https://github.com/cloudentity/cloudentity-auth-js) to perform an OAuth handshake with Cloudentity authorization platform and fetch an authorizationToken.